 , so the sample can be opened and launched with Visual Studio.

-To start the sample application from the console, run the following commands:
+Step 1.2.
+Then, start the sample application with the following commands:

 cd DemoDataServerCore